| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 upper atmosphere and the "wings" of the CO2 absorption band are rather

-log of it's change in concentration (leaving plenty of climate-shifting potential).
+of it's change in concentration (leaving plenty of climate-shifting

-are popular half-truths, meant to mislead.
-Partly due to heat uptake by
+are popular half-truths that mislead.
+Partly due to heat uptake by the

-the southern ocean and lower surface melt, ice sheets in East
+southern ocean and lower surface melt, ice sheets in East Antarctica

-Antarctica have remained relatively stable (consistent with model
+have remained relatively stable (consistent with model projections), and

-projections), and appear to have received some extra snowfall.
-Some
+appear to have received some extra snowfall.
+Some snowpack thickening

-ice sheet base, where it can (depending on sub-glacial characteristics)
+meltwater to the ice sheet base, where it can (depending on sub-glacial

 connection between recent hurricane strength and early-stage global

-dynamics and the overall trends related to Earth's energy balance.
-Ocean
+of regional dynamics and the overall trends related to Earth's energy

-warming simply makes more energy and moisture available for potential
+balance.
+Ocean warming simply makes more energy and moisture available

 and their contribution to storm surge.
 Although the IPCC estimates are